Azure/azure-iot-sdk-c/doc/devbox_setup.md

 git submodule update --init
 ```

->If you are using a release before 2019-04-15 then you will need to use the `--recursive` argument.
+>If you are using a release before 2019-04-15 then you will need to use the `--recursive` argument for `git submodule`.
 Otherwise it is highly recommended NOT to use `--recursive` as this results in poor git performance.

 ### Building sample applications using vcpkg to build the SDK